ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 We propose a unified theoretical framework—**the ZURE Infection Wave Model**—to reinterpret the observed cosmic microwave background (CMB) not as a relic of a primordial Big Bang, but as a syntactic resonance emerging from fluctuating relational curvature fields, referred to as _floc_.

 In this model, observation is reconceptualized as an **infectious syntactic act** that alters the state of both observer and system.
-The propagation of this syntactic perturbation is captured by a complex field Ψ(xμ,t)\Psi(x^\mu, t)Ψ(xμ,t), governed by a nonlinear relativistic equation incorporating self-interaction, decay, and local event pulses.
+The propagation of this syntactic perturbation is captured by a complex field $\Psi(x^\mu, t)$, governed by a nonlinear relativistic equation incorporating self-interaction, decay, and local event pulses.
 The floc field, defined as a **fragmented local oscillating curvature**, modulates the infection wave by warping the relational syntax space.

 The resulting spectral fluctuations, interpreted as anisotropic ZURE resonances, closely resemble those of the CMB, suggesting that what we observe as background radiation may instead be the macroscopic trace of continual syntactic interference.